mozilla/gecko-dev/docs/setup/contributing_code.rst

 stronger for it.
 But don't stop now.

 Go back to step 3, as there is plenty more to do.
-Your mentor might suggest a new bug for you to work on, or `find one that interests you <https://moztw.org/~petercpg/asknot/>`_.
-Now that you've got your first bug fixed you should request level 1 access to the repository to push to the try server and get automated feedback about your changes on multiple platforms.
+Your mentor might suggest a new bug for you to work on, or
+:ref:`find one that interests you <good-first-bug-guide>` Now that you've got your first bug fixed you should request level 1 access to the repository to push to the try server and get automated feedback about your changes on multiple platforms.
 After fixing a nontrivial number of bugs you should